 Thus, the problem statement of this study is to contribute to science-teacher training based on playful learning and the use of ICT tools.

 3. Research Questions

-How can the current teacher training programs best contribute to science-teacher training and foster playful learning approaches while motivating the use of ICT tools?
+How can we best contribute to science-teacher training and foster playful learning approaches while motivating the use of ICT tools?

 4. Purpose of the Study